-Optional if the subject:organizationName and subject:stateOrProvinceName fields are present.
+Prohibited if the subject:organizationName field, subject:givenName, and subject:surname field are absent.

 Contents: If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.